Hello, CCSA Friends!

 For the month of July we are going to offer some online classes with Christmas themes as well as offering discounts in our gift shop to help support local artists who have had to give up a lot of vendor events this year due to the pandemic.
 CCSA will be discounting out of our portion of sale price, so artist will receive the same commission amount as agreed upon.
 Never done before: we are excited to offer this to not only our patrons, but hoping to boost sales for our awesome consignment artists to help everyone out!

-We are excited to do more Free/Donate what you can classes.
-Our next one is Basic Drawing: Peony Sketch with Amy Jackson on Thursday, July 9th, 6:30-7:30pm.
-Materials Needed: Pencil and paper.
-To preregister, please call 276.236.3500 or email firstname.lastname@example.org.
+To preregister for any or all of our virtual classes, please call 276.236.3500 or email firstname.lastname@example.org.
 You will then be sent a zoom link to attend the class.
 Staff is unable to help train you on using zoom, so please watch the available tutorials through zoom.com.
 It is a user friendly platform and an awesome way to connect with friends, family and community during this social distancing time!

 Online Watercolor Winter Wreath with Amy Jackson | Thursday, July 23 6:30-8pm